rapid7/metasploit-framework/documentation/modules/auxiliary/multidrop.md

 Description:
-  This module dependent on the given filename extension creates either a .lnk, .scf, .url, desktop.ini file which includes a reference to the the specified remote host, causing SMB connections to be initiated from any user that views the file.
+  This module dependent on the given filename extension creates either a .lnk, .scf, .url, desktop.ini file which includes a reference to the specified remote host, causing SMB connections to be initiated from any user that views the file.

 References: